tomnil/tomnil.github.io/_/Jekyll/Introduction to Jekyll (and Github Pages).md

----
-layout: article
-title:  Introduction to Jekyll (and Github Pages)
+# 2019-07-28 Introduction to Jekyll (and Github Pages)
-description: Jekyll is a tool to produce a static website built from your git repo at Github.
-Each time you change the repo, the website is rebuilt.
-date:   2019-07-28
-tags: jekyll git
-supertag: jekyll
----

 Github has this cool functionality where every push to your git will execute a "Jekyll" build of your website (not to confuse witht the CI tool "Jenkins").
 In this build, all .md files will be converted to .html (and .html will be processed and copied as well).
 Now, the real power lies in the ability to mix in Jekyll code which will execute on build.
 An example would be: